 Stepping outside, I reflexively take the deepest breath of what feels like the purest air in the world!
 Somehow Rúnar and I start talking books even before we’ve left the parking lot.
 This is the Iceland I love best.
 Literary Iceland.

-Literary Iceland is not a new phenomenon.
-Indeed, Icelanders’ love of books is found in the perhaps slightly melancholy proverb that “a book is a man’s best friend.”
+Icelanders’ love of books is found in the perhaps slightly melancholy proverb that “a book is a man’s best friend.”
 Prior to the age of electricity, rural folk kept a cherished common-book, usually of psalms or religious material, to read out loud after dinner.
 To touch on Old Norse writing here, as there’s a treasure trove of historical information to be found, a few rich primary texts are worth noting.
 The Icelandic Sagas, written in medieval times, are about the early settlers of the 9th, 10th and 11th century.
 The Sagas give us a taste of true Viking culture, for example we learn that families lived together in groups of ten or twenty.
 Then, there are also two Eddas, prose and poetry manuscripts from the 13th century that encapsulate what we know about Icelanders from Old Norse mythology to cultural history.
 The Poetic Edda spins wondrous mythological tales wherein reside dragons, magical swords, giants and the like.
 Yes, this was inspiration for Tolkien’s Lord of the Rings.

-The series Vikings credits as “saga consultant” one of Iceland’s most esteemed authors, Ólafur Gunnarsson.
+The TV series Vikings credited as “saga consultant” one of Iceland’s most esteemed authors, Ólafur Gunnarsson.
 The Sagas and Eddas are revered as the cornerstone of the country’s proud cultural heritage.
 They’re studied in schools and are an ongoing inspiration to today’s writers.
 For instance, there’s Bloodhoof, a creative adaptation of a poem from the Edda, written by Gerdur Kristný, one of Iceland’s shining literary stars.